egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 ->BatchNorm applies vertical normalization whereas layer normalization applies horizontal normalization.

-->BatchNorm is dependent on Batches, layer norm does not.
+->BatchNorm is dependent on batches, layer norm does not.

 The mathematics: